Novartis/YADA/readme.md

 * Data vendor- and technology-agnostic
 * Accesses any JDBC, SOAP, or REST, and some Filesystem datasources
 * Delivers data as JSON (default), XML, or CSV, TSV, Pipe, or custom-delimited, natively, and in any other format via custom Response and Converter classes, or Plugins
-* 4-layer security model including url and token validation, query-execution authorization, and dynamic-predicate-based, pre-execution, row-level filtering
+* 4-tier security model including url and token validation, query-execution authorization, and dynamic-predicate-based, pre-execution, row-level filtering
+* Dynamic datasource configuration (*no-bounce mounts!*) and container-independent connection pooling using [HikariCP](https://github.com/brettwooldridge/HikariCP)
 * Executes multiple queries in a single HTTP request
 * On-the-fly inner and outer joins across disparate data sources
 * Ad hoc Harmonization (i.e., single http request to multiple data sources with harmonized results)